 The challenge with any rule of thumb like this is that there are a lot of variables that come into play.
 100 pounds of a dense, heavier rock takes up a lot less space than a 100 pounds of less dense rock.
 Plus, you have to allow for room to design the right aquascape.

 If you are building a new tank from scratch, I actually recommend you start out with 10-20 pounds of live rock, regardless of the volume of your aquarium.

 Why so little?
 Well, the nuance here is that I’m proposing you set up your tank mostly with dry rock instead.

 Dry rock is live rock’s less interesting and less expensive cousin.
 Filling your tank with one pound of live rock for every gallon will likely cost you hundreds of dollars.
-You can fill your tank with dry rock for a fraction of the price, if you are able to shop around.
+You can fill your tank with the dry rock for a fraction of the price if you are able to shop around.

 If you have the time, I recommend you start out slowly.
 You don’t have to get the rock all at once.
 See what your aquarium looks like with a half-pound of dry rock per gallon.
 See how you like the look of the tank.
 Is it too sparse?
 Is there enough room for all of the corals you envision?
 If not, scale up by adding more rock in ¼ to ½-pound increments.
 Once you have the look you desire, then add 10-20 pounds of live rock.
 Over time, the coralline algae, bacteria, and invertebrates from the live rock will spread out and colonize the dry rock.